anandpbhosale/Blinkit_Sales_Analysis/README.md

 # Blinkit_Sales_Analysis_Dashboard

-Overview
+**Overview :**

 This repository contains a Power BI project for analyzing Blinkit sales data.
 The interactive dashboard provides valuable insights into sales performance, item characteristics, and outlet metrics, helping to make data-driven decisions.

-Project Description
+**Project Description :**

 The Blinkit Sales Analysis dashboard features a range of visualizations and interactive elements designed to offer a comprehensive view of sales data:

-Key Features :-
+**Key Features :-**

-Cards: Display essential metrics at a glance:-
+**Cards:** Display essential metrics at a glance:-

-Total Sales: Overall revenue generated.
+- Total Sales: Overall revenue generated.
-Avg Sales: Average sales amount.
+- Avg Sales: Average sales amount.
-No of Items: Total number of items sold.
+- No of Items: Total number of items sold.
-Avg Rating: Average customer rating.
+- Avg Rating: Average customer rating.

 Charts: Visualize different aspects of the data:-